 However, there are a few films that have made the transition perfectly.
 This list is of four of the best graphic novels that have been made into movies.

 - The Walking Dead

 Zombies are a staple of horror movies, but they also appear in other genres as well.
-You can find them in comedies, like Zombieland, and even the occasional science fiction movie, like 28 Days Later.
+If you enjoy horror films, check out HellHorror.com – New Horror Movies, which may frighten you or make you wonder how they managed to make all of the special effects look so real.
+You can also find these zombies in comedies, like Zombieland, and even the occasional science fiction movie, like 28 Days Later.

 This graphic novel turned show is a great example of a post-apocalyptic world filled with zombies, and while it’s primarily a horror show, it also has a lot of drama and thriller elements.
 The show is all about the characters and how they react to the zombie apocalypse, and it’s definitely worth a watch.